 In some cases, “outside” lending can serve as a more relevant driver of returns, with the potential to earn lending returns that offset the fees of the fund.

-Most importantly, SPY’s $32.4 billion in average daily secondary value traded accounted for more than 19.9% of all ETF trading through July 2024.
-4 As different users meet on the exchange, centralized pools of liquidity form, benefitting all users of SPY.
+Most importantly, SPY’s $40.6 billion notional in average daily secondary market volume accounted for more than 19.2% of all ETF trading through August 2025.4 As different users meet on the exchange, centralized pools of liquidity form, benefitting all users of SPY.
 And as different investors access SPY’s liquidity, demand to borrow SPY shares ebbs and flows with market dynamics across use cases.

 Borrowers of SPY are typically hedge fund managers, investment managers, options traders, or market makers who seek to: